Michigan No-Fault Insurance Payees of Personal Injury Protection Benefits (PIP)

 - The person injured in the automobile accident who is claiming No-Fault insurance benefits.

-- Any dependents of a person who has been killed or suffered wrongful death in an accident. or
+- Any dependents of a person who has been killed or suffered wrongful death in an accident.

 No-Fault Lawyers of Michigan Auto Law

 The lawyers of Michigan Auto Law have been specializing in automobile No-Fault litigation for more than 50 years.
-If you have been injured in a car accident, truck accident or motorcycle accident and need help with your No-Fault insurance, please call one of our expert attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
+If you have been injured in a car accident, truck accident or motorcycle accident and need help with your No-Fault insurance, please call one of our experienced attorneys for a free case evaluation at (800) 777-0028 or fill out our consultation form.
 There is no fee or obligation.

 We are here to help you.